Real Estate vs Gold: Which Has Been the Better Store of Value?

 Conclusion: The True Nature of Real Value

 When measured in gold—a form of money that has maintained its purchasing power for thousands of years—real estate has not been the consistent growth asset that dollar-denominated returns would suggest.
-Instead, both assets have moved through cycles of relative value.
+Our updated analysis confirms a 76.8% decline in U.S. housing when measured in gold ounces from 2002 to October 2024.

-For investors seeking to preserve wealth across generations, understanding the gold-to-real-estate ratio provides a powerful framework for decision-making that transcends the illusions created by fiat currency debasement.
+For investors seeking to preserve wealth across generations, understanding both the gold-to-real-estate ratio and geopolitical risk factors provides a powerful framework for decision-making that transcends the illusions created by fiat currency debasement.

 Key Takeaways